thefrontiergroup/standards/html.md

 * Use only lowercase code
 * Use Haml (`-#`) instead of HTML (`/`) comments (exception for conditional comments see below)
 * Use Rails TagHelpers like `image_tag` instead of `%img`
+* Use multiline declarations when calling Ruby methods, declaring data structures or adding lots of HTML attributes.
+As long as each line but the last ends with a comma.
+See [Haml docs about Inserting Ruby](http://haml.info/docs/yardoc/file.REFERENCE.html#inserting_ruby_)

 ## Haml Initializer